ezylang/EvalEx/docs/configuration/configuration.md

 * _DateTimeFormatter.ISO_LOCAL_DATE_
 * _DateTimeFormatter.RFC_1123_DATE_TIME_

+### Decimal Places Result

+If specified, only the final result of the evaluation will be rounded to the specified number of decimal digits, using the MathContexts rounding mode.

+The default value of _DECIMAL_PLACES_ROUNDING_UNLIMITED_ will disable rounding.

 ### Decimal Places Rounding

 Specifies the amount of decimal places to round to in each operation or function.